12 Absolutely Beautiful Places in the Cotswolds You Need to Visit

 10. Painswick

-St. Mary’s Church features exactly 99 meticulously trimmed yew trees surrounding it.
-Local legend warns the devil destroys any 100th tree planted.
-Walking Bisley Street reveals pristine weavers’ cottages frozen in architectural amber.
-My favorite memory remains watching the sunset from Painswick Beacon, where clear days reward hikers with views stretching all the way to Wales across patchwork fields and ancient woodland edges.
+St. Mary’s Church has exactly 99 meticulously trimmed yew trees surrounding it – local legend says the devil destroys any 100th tree planted.
+Walking Bisley Street reveals pristine weavers’ cottages that look like they’ve been frozen in architectural amber.
+The views from Painswick Beacon on clear days stretch all the way to Wales.

 Painswick is one of the greatest places to visit in the Cotswolds due to its quaint streets and old stone structures.